ehsanshahrabi/project4-us-immigration/README.md

 Metrics Calculation:

 The Root Mean Squared Error (RMSE), Mean Absolute Percentage Error (MAPE), Mean Absolute Error (MAE), Mean Squared Error (MSE), and Coefficient of Variation of the RMSE (CVRMSE) are calculated for each state-country pair and appended to the df_scores DataFrame.
-(Ehsan's Portion/Scores)
+(ML Models/ML-Scores)

 Future Predictions:

 The model is used to make immigration predictions for the next years (2024 & 2025), and the predictions are stored in the df_predictions DataFrame.

 The loop structure allows the script to efficiently process a large amount of data and apply the same procedures to each country-state pair.
 Finally, the df_scores and df_predictions DataFrames are saved to .csv files, providing the model's performance metrics and immigration predictions for future use.
-(Ehsan's Portion/Results) & (Ehsan's Portion/Scores)
+(ML Models/ML-Results) & (ML Models/ML-Scores)

-#### ML-ARIMA.ipynb:
+## 4- ML-ARIMA.ipynb:
 This script employs the ARIMA model, a widely-used forecasting method that leverages information from past values for future predictions.
 The loop structure for data preprocessing is akin to ML-LinearRegression.ipynb, with minor adjustments to accommodate the ARIMA model's requirements.

-#### ML-RandomForestRegressor.ipynb:
+## 5- ML-RandomForestRegressor.ipynb:
 This notebook utilizes the Random Forest Regressor, a versatile ensemble learning method known for its high predictive power.
 The data processing loop structure mirrors the one used in ML-LinearRegression.ipynb, with changes in model fitting and predictions to accommodate the Random Forest Regressor.

-#### ML-SARIMAX.ipynb:
+## 6- ML-SARIMAX.ipynb:
 This script leverages the SARIMAX model, which extends the ARIMA model by incorporating seasonal components and exogenous regressors.
 The loop structure used for data preprocessing is similar to the other scripts but is adjusted to meet the SARIMAX model's needs.

 ## 4- Final Machine Learning model: